shaunagm/WelcomeBot/README.md

 ## What is this?

 oh-irc-bot (or "WelcomeBot", its IRC nick) is a bot for welcoming people into the #openhatch irc channel when no one is paying attention.
-The goals are to:

-1. alert community members when someone new enters the room and says hello (either by using their nick in a response, or by sending a private message)
-2. help a person to feel welcome even when there's no one around, and providing more information about staying in touch
+It has two main goals: first, to alert community members when someone new enters the room and says hello (either by using their nick in a response, or by sending a private message).
+Second, it helps the new person to feel welcome even when there's no one around, and provides more information to them about staying in touch.

 ## Basic Structure